 Expect to Have a Companion for Two Decades

 We’ve already learned that the Japanese Spitz is a healthy breed.
 But, on top of that great news, they have a nice and long life expectancy.
-They can live anywhere from 10 – 16 years long, making them one of the longest-lived dog breeds out there.
+As mentioned in the first paragraph they can live anywhere from 10 – 16 years long, making them one of the longest-lived dog breeds out there.
 That’s two decades of fun, love, and memories with your fluffy family member.